Overloaded sentences are difficult to read

 ‘A cardholder becomes eligible for this Overseas travel insurance when, before leaving Australia on an overseas journey, they have a return overseas travel ticket, and A$500 of each of their prepaid travel costs have been charged to the cardholder’s eligible credit card account.’

 Although clearer this sentence still needs rewriting because the word ‘each’ is confusing, given that the items in brackets are followed by ‘and/or’.
 Also it raises questions: for example, if I pay for my accommodation with cash or another credit card, am I still eligible for insurance?
 The information in brackets could have been an additional sentence using bullet points.
 Overseas travel expenses include the costs of:

 - Prepaid overseas accommodation, travel and itinerary items

 I’ve tried to tweak this sentence, but it still doesn’t work, because the thinking behind it isn’t clear.
 Sometimes you just have to start again and work out what you are trying to say.

-Overloading them with too much information in ‘which’ clauses
+Overloading sentences with too much information in ‘which’ clauses

 Take this example that I found in the Australian Financial Review during the GFC.